India Cautions China Over Its Claim to Area of Deadly Clash

 The call for a boycott followed protests Wednesday in New Delhi where demonstrators destroyed items they said were made in China while chanting “China get out.”

 The Himalayan clash has fanned anti-Chinese sentiments already running high due to the coronavirus.
-India counts more than 366,000 cases and 12,237 deaths.
+India counts more than 366,000 virus cases and 12,200 deaths.

 But a broader boycott could backfire for India if China chose to retaliate by banning exports to India of the raw ingredients used by India's pharmaceutical industry.